Agricultural and Medical Biotechnology

 All in a fraction of the time it once took entire research teams to accomplish similar tasks.

-Agricultural Biotechnology offers an exceptional opportunity in a wide range of scientific areas.
+ABT offers an exceptional opportunity in a wide range of scientific areas.
 The faculty helped me with internships, job opportunities, professional advice, and personal advice; even as a professional, after graduate school, I still turn to them—the faculty make the College of Agriculture special. - Warren Pinkston, Alltech Biotechnology

 As a high school student I was nervous about attending a big university like UK.
 Well, I worried for nothing.
 The College of Agriculture is small and personal, so I'm getting a great education in a place that's friendly and helpful. - Holly Kennedy